rnyholm/smsalarm/README.md

 Wiki
 ----
-A wiki will be up and managed on GitHub.
+A kind of Wiki/FAQ/User guide will be at [Sms Alarm's official webpage]( http://www.smsalarm-app.net/).

 Development